Feeding Hong Kong

 Feeding Hong Kong (樂餉社 (lok6 hoeng2 se5)) is a food bank in Hong Kong.
 It is an accredited member of The Global FoodBanking Network.

-Feeding Hong Kong is regarded as a food recycling operations, rather than a welfare group, so it does not receive public funding and relied on help from volunteers and donors.
+Feeding Hong Kong is regarded as a food recycling operation, rather than a welfare group, so it does not receive public funding and relied on help from volunteers and donors.

 History

 Feeding Hong Kong was founded as an independent registered charity in 2011 by Gabrielle Kirstein.

 Food Rescue

 Feeding Hong Kong works with over 400 food companies and 150 charities to collect and redistribute surplus food.
-The food that is safe to eat but not sold during business hours, is collected and distributed to partner charities.
-Canned and packaged food items with approaching sell-by dates, labelling errors, discontinued brands, surplus inventory, minor recipe variations or damaged packaging are also donated.
+Food that is safe to eat but not sold during business hours is collected and distributed to partner charities.
+Canned and packaged food items with approaching sell-by dates, labeling errors, discontinued brands, surplus inventory, minor recipe variations or damaged packaging are also donated.
 The food is sorted and delivered to a network of partner charities, such as Bethune House, Crossroads Foundation, and Pok Oi Hospital, who provide food to the hungry in Hong Kong.
 Each consignment is tailored to meet the needs of the individual charity and those that rely on it.